sebalaini/laravel_docker-compose/README.md

 You will be prompted for the password you set for the MySQL root account during installation in your docker-compose file.

-Start by checking for the database called `laravel, which you defined in your docker-compose file.
+Start by checking for the database called `laravel`, which you defined in your docker-compose file.
 Run the show databases command to check for existing databases:

 `mysql > show databases;`